CastillaLab/Plant-eDNA/README.md

 This folder contains scripts used for processing plant *rcbL* metabarcoding data, including sequencing cleaning, alignment, duplicate removal, GenBank retrieval, taxonomy assignment, and OUT clustering using Mothur.

 #### Data
-- **Plant_rbcL_align_noprimers_092419.fas**: Curated reference alignment of plant rbcL sequences used to construct the metabarcoding reference database.
+- **Plant_rbcL_align_noprimers_092419.fas**: Curated reference alignment of plant *rbcL* sequences used to construct the metabarcoding reference database.
 Sequences were retrieved from GenBank, aligned with DECIPHER, manually curated, trimmed to the target barcode region, deduplicated, and supplemented with newly generated Sanger sequences.
-- **Plant_rbcL_taxonomy_file_092419.txt**: Reference taxonomic file associated with the curated rbcL sequence database.
+- **Plant_rbcL_taxonomy_file_092419.txt**: Reference taxonomic file associated with the curated *rbcL* sequence database.
 Each sequence is linked to a hierarchical classification derived from taxonomic databases and used for Mothur-based taxonomic assignment.

+#### Scripts

+##### Remove duplicate seqs
+This folder contains one script:
+- *Rem_Dups_Gaps_By_Species.R*: This R script processes a FASTA alignment to removes= duplicate sequences within each species while retaining the longest representative sequence.
+The script calculates pairwise distance within species, identify identical sequences (distance = 0), remove redundant sequences, keeps the longest sequence among duplicates, and outputs a filtered FASTA alignment.

+### Plant Community Analyses
-### DATA
+#### DATA

 - **FINAL_plants.median.clean.CM_0diff_NO_gen.rev_blast_28Dec21.csv**: Plant community matrix including the number of sequences per sample for each taxon across the 22 study lakes.
 For each sample, the dataset includes lake name, sample name, sample type (surface or benthic), latitude, longitude, and the shortest distance to the shoreline.
 - **alpha diversity lakes.csv**: This dataset was used to generate Figure S4 and contains species richness and Shannon-Wiener diversity index values for each plant community type (terrestrial, wetland, and aquatic) across 22 study lakes.